Helping Colours of Redbridge Find Their Creative Voice

 Client: Colours of Redbridge

-Partners: Redbridge Borough of London and the Arts Council England Creative People and Places Fund
+Partner: Redbridge Borough of London and the Arts Council England Creative People and Places fund.

 No Black woman has ever written enough.